-In 2014, Sienna Capital committed an amount of EUR 75 million dedicated to both funds managed by Mérieux Développement: Mérieux Participations I and Mérieux Participations II.
-Sienna Capital benefits from certain favourable financial terms for its support of Mérieux Participations II.
+In 2014, Sienna Capital committed an amount of EUR 75 million dedicated to the two funds managed by Mérieux Développement: Mérieux Participations I and Mérieux Participations 2.
+Sienna Capital benefits from certain favourable financial terms for its support of Mérieux Participations 2.

-In 2016, Mérieux Participations II has invested inthreenew companies: Keranova, NovaCapand Le Noble Age for a total amount of EUR 40 million.
+In 2017, Mérieux Participations 2 has invested in four new companies for a total amount of EUR 26 million.